Government Scraps Landlord Licensing in Liverpool

 The Government’s final decision to reject the renewal of the legislation was based on a judgement that the application for renewal contained no robust evidence to support the existence of low housing demand in the city.

 The point of the scheme was to crack down on rogue landlords and encourage them to take due care over the accommodation they’re offering to tenants.
 In fact, Liverpool council said it had carried out more than 37,000 compliance actions and prosecuted nearly 250 landlords over the last 5 years.
-A substantial 70% of inspected properties in the city had been found to be in breach of their licensing conditions.
+A substantial 70% of inspected properties in Liverpool had been found to be in breach of their licensing conditions.

 However, the challenge, raised by the Residential Landlord’s Association, includes among other points the claim that most of these ‘breaches’ are plainly regarding administrative errors, including a failure to be in possession of paperwork.
 This finding was made by the RLA after they submitted a Freedom of Information Request to Liverpool City Council.